garybake/blog/content/2023_03_24_vector_database_api.md

 [https://console.weaviate.io/](https://console.weaviate.io/)

 Sign up to create an account.
 Press the + button to create a new instance.
+(TODO check - weaviate updated the UI this morning)

 | Setting | Value |